-Command / Role Description Key/CSP Key types Service Unaut h JSO / User NSO access Read File level 2 cert yes Reads a file, but not a logical token, from a smart card or software token.
+Command / Service Role Description Key/CSP access Key types Unauth JSO / User NSO Random Number yes yes yes Generates a random number for use in a application using the on-board random number generator.
+There are separate services for generating keys.
+The random number services are designed to enable an application to access the random number source for its own purposes - for example an on-line casino may use GenerateRandom to drive its applications.
+No access to keys or CSPs Random Prime yes yes yes Generates a random prime.
+This uses the same mechanism as is used for RSA and Diffie-Hellman key generation.
+The primality checking conforms to ANSI X9.31.
+No access to keys or CSPs Read File level 2 cert yes Reads a file, but not a logical token, from a smart card or software token.
 This command can only read files without ACLs.
 Reads a file, but not a logical token, from a smart card or software token.
 This command can only read files without ACLs.
 No access to keys or CSPs Read Share yes yes yes Reads a share from a physical token.
 Once sufficient shares have been loaded recreates token- may require several ReadShare or ReceiveShare commands.
 Uses pass phrase, module key, creates share key, uses share key, creates a logical token.
 [SHA-1, AES or Triple DES] Receive Share No handle, encrypt ed share handle, encrypt ed share Takes a share encrypted with SendShare and a pass phrase and uses them to recreate the logical token may require several ReadShare or ReceiveShare commands Uses an Impath key, uses pass phrase, module key, creates share key, uses share key, creates a logical token [AES, Triple DES] Redeem Ticket No ticket ticket Gets a handle in the current name space for the object referred to by a ticket created by GetTicket .
-Uses a key object, logical token, Impath, or SEEWorld Remove KM No cert yes Removes a loaded module key.
-Erases a module key SEE Job No cert yes Sends a command to a SEE World.
-No access to keys or CSPs
+Uses a key object, logical token, Impath Remove KM No cert yes Removes a loaded module key.
+Erases a module key